oreillymedia/production-resources/styleguide/index.md

 </div>

 <h3>Citations</h3>
-<p>When citing other materials in bibliographies, reference lists, or footnotes, use the “Notes and Bibliography” system from the <em>The Chicago Manual of Style</em>, 17th Edition.</p>
+<p>When citing other materials in bibliographies, reference lists, or footnotes, use the “Notes and Bibliography” system from the <a href="https://www.chicagomanualofstyle.org/tools_citationguide.html"><em>The Chicago Manual of Style</em></a>, 17th edition. <strong>Chicago also has an Author-Date system that some authors prefer, which is perfectly acceptable.
+If there is no discernable consistency, suggest Chicago's Notes for footnotes and Bibliography for endnotes or back matter.</strong></p>

+<p><strong>Let your production editor know which conventions you applied by adding a note to the Word List Doc.</strong></p>

 <section data-type="sect3" id="footnotes">
 <h3>Footnotes</h3>